-1.9.
-The methodologies recommended for nuclear power plants are applicable to other nuclear installations by means of a graded approach, whereby these recommendations can be customized to suit the needs of nuclear installations of different types in accordance with the potential radiological consequences of their failure when subjected to seismic loads.
-The recommended approach is to start with attributes relating to nuclear power plants and to modify the application of the recommendations until they are commensurate with installations with which lesser radiological consequences are associated2.
-If no grading is performed, the recommendations relating to nuclear power plants should be applied to other types of nuclear installations.
-The level of detail and the effort devoted to evaluating the seismic hazards at existing installation sites should be commensurate with a number of factors, e.g. the level of radiological hazard and the time remaining until it is remediated, the severity of the regional seismic hazard where the site is located, etc.

-$^{^{2}}$ For sites at which nuclear installations of different types are collocated, particular consideration should be given to using a graded approach.
+1.8.
+The recommendations for nuclear power plants are applicable to other nuclear installations by means of a graded approach, whereby these recommendations can be customized to suit the needs of nuclear installations of different types in accordance with the potential radiological consequences of their failure when subjected to seismic loads.
+The recommended approach is to start with to the recommendations for nuclear power plants and to modify the application of these recommendations until they are commensurate with installations with which lesser radiological consequences are associated.
+If no grading is performed, the recommendations relating to nuclear power plants should be applied to other types of nuclear installation.
+The level of detail and the effort devoted to evaluating the seismic hazards at existing installation sites should be commensurate with a number of additional factors, e.g. the time remaining until the installation is expected to be shut down and the site remediated and the severity of the seismic hazards where the site is located.
+For sites at which nuclear installations of different types are collocated, particular consideration should be given to using a graded approach.